The Astrology of Planetary Moons

 Neptune has rings as well, and Astrolog can display Neptune's rings starting with version 7.60.
 Neptune's axis with respect to the ecliptic is slightly more than Saturn's, which means Neptune has similar "above" and "below" phases, along with a brief "eye" phase in which the ring surrounds the planet disk without overlapping it.
 Neptune orbits slower than Uranus, so Neptune's rings also represent collective generational influences affecting society as a whole.
 Here are different spiritual energies of Neptune's rings:

-Jupiter and Dwarf planet Haumea also have rings, and Astrolog can display Jupiter's rings and Haumea's rings starting with version 7.60.
+Jupiter, Dwarf planet Haumea, and Dwarf planet Quaoar also have rings, and Astrolog can display Jupiter's rings and Haumea's rings starting with version 7.60, and Quaoar's rings starting with version 7.70.
 Jupiter's axis is almost aligned with the ecliptic, and is never more than 3 degrees tilted from it, so Jupiter's rings are always edge on or nearly so.
 In contrast, Haumea's rings can become nearly circular and form a "portal" like Uranus', although given Haumea's 284 year orbital period its ring cycle is very slow.
-Haumea's rings were most recently edge on in 1999.
+Haumea's rings were most recently edge on in 1999, and Quaoar's rings were most recently edge on in 1910.

 In addition to rings, there are other features on planets that can be considered astrologically significant.
 Jupiter's "Great Red Spot" orbits Jupiter roughly once every 10 hours, so once every 10 hours it's pointed towards Earth.
 This great "Eye of the Heavens" is larger than the entire Earth, and can accentuate Jupiter's energy at the times when it's pointed towards us.
 Similarly, features like Olympus Mons on Mars (the tallest volcano and mountain on any planet in the solar system, which is 2.5 times the height of Mt.
 Everest) can accentuate Mars' energy once every 25 hours, when it's pointed towards Earth.